gbmhunter/blog/content/electronics/components/transistors/silicon-controlled-rectifiers-scrs/index.md

 SCRs are typically used in applications that require the switching of high voltages and/or currents.

-{{% img src="m54123l-circuit-breaker-typical-application-with-scr.png" width="600px" caption="Typical application diagram for the M54123L circuit breaker IC, showing the use of an external SCR." %}}
+{{% figure src="m54123l-circuit-breaker-typical-application-with-scr.png" width="600px" caption="Typical application diagram for the M54123L circuit breaker IC, showing the use of an external SCR." %}}

 They are used in coil-gun/rail-gun designs to connect the charged capacitor bank into the coil or rail, dumping the energy into the gun and firing the device.
 The typical high voltage and pulse current ratings of SCRs makes them a good choice for this.
 The main disadvantage of using an SCR over an IGBT for this purpose is that you cannot turn them off.
 This is not so important in a rail-gun, but in a coil-gun design you may want to disconnect the capacitor bank once the projectile reaches the center of the coil, to prevent pull-back.